-The web hook is a powerful feature, allowing you to process the data collected by Wisepops as you want, as quickly as possible.
+Webhooks are a powerful feature that allow you to flexibly process the data collected by Wisepops in real-time.
 When sign-up forms and surveys are collected, we send an HTTP POST payload to a hook's URL in a matter of seconds.

 The API key and hooks are associated with a specific website.
 If you have multiple websites configured in Wisepops, you'll need to use the correct key and create distinct hooks for each of these websites.